Detecting and protecting entanglement through nonlocality, variational entanglement witness, and nonlocal measurements: Results

-The optimization process bases on gradient-free methods using the COBYLA optimizer.
-See detailed calculation in Appendix~\ref{appC}.
-The results, illustrated in Fig.~\ref{fig2}(b), effectively demonstrate the entanglement of the quantum state \( |\psi\ra \).
-Specifically, at $\theta = 0, \pi/2,$ and $\pi$, the expectation value $\la\mathcal{W}(\bm\upalpha^*)\ra$ is zero, indicating zero in the PPT criterion and concurrence.
-At other points, $\la\mathcal{W}(\bm\upalpha^*)\ra$ is negative, signifying entanglement.
+We first examine VEW for a Bell state given by \( |\psi\ra \) in Eq.~\eqref{eq:sys_state}.
+The results, illustrated in Fig.~\ref{fig2}(b), effectively demonstrate the entanglement of the quantum state.
+At $\theta = 0, \pi/2,$ and $\pi$, the expectation value $\la\mathcal{W}(\bm\upalpha^*)\ra$ is zero, indicating zero in the PPT criterion and concurrence.
+At other points, $\la\mathcal{W}(\bm\upalpha^*)\ra$ is negative, indicating the entanglement.
+Here, we achieve a 100\% success rate, comparable to the performance of the machine learning approach \cite{Ma2018}.
+For each point, we optimize VEW to obtain its minimum value.
+The minimum values are independent of one another, so the curves appear unsmooth.
 This observation holds for all $\phi$ except when $\phi = \pi/2$, because at this specific point, the expectation value $\la XX\ra = 0$ and thus $\mathcal{C}(\bm\upalpha)$ becomes a constant.
-According to the constrain in Eq.~\eqref{eq:opt1}, this $\mathcal{C}(\bm\upalpha)$ must be vanished.
+According to the constraint in Eq.~\eqref{eq:opt1}, this $\mathcal{C}(\bm\upalpha)$ must vanish.